sst/guide/_chapters/add-a-get-note-api.md

 }
 ```

-And we invoke our newly created function.
+And invoke our newly created function from the root directory of the project.

 ``` bash
 $ serverless invoke local --function get --path mocks/get-event.json